kintone-labs/kintone-ui-component/docs/document/docs/guides/tooltip-and-field-group-customization.md

 ![render](/img/tooltip_describeChild_false.gif)
 ![render](/img/tooltip_describeChild_false.png)

-In the examples, with describeChild set to false, the screen reader replaces the button's original content 'Submit' with the Tooltip's content ('Submit changes or additions for this entry') when the button gains focus.
+In the examples, with describeChild set to false, the screen reader replaces the button's original content 'Submit' with the Tooltip's content ('Submit changes or additions for this entry') when the button gains focus.<br/>
 This is because when describeChild is false, Tooltip adds [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) to its child elements (button, FieldGroup), causing the screen reader to read the content of [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) instead of the original content.

 When describeChild is set to true, let's see what the screen reader reads.